xonmatrix/hass-localtuya/README.md

 # Installation:

-The easiest way, Is using [HACS](https://hacs.xyz/), 1- Open HACS and navigate to Frontend Section
+The easiest way and the best, Is using [HACS](https://hacs.xyz/), <br>
+1. Open HACS and navigate to Integrations Section <br>
-2- Open the Overflow Menu (⋮) in the top right corner and click on Custom repositories 3- Paste `https://github.com/xZetsubou/localtuya` into the input field and select Integration from the category dropdown then click ADD
+2. Open the Overflow Menu (⋮) in the top right corner and click on Custom repositories <br>
+3. Paste `https://github.com/xZetsubou/localtuya` into the input field and select Integration from the category dropdown then click ADD. <br>
-4- Now the integration should be added search in for it and install it!
+4. Now the integration should be added search in for it and install it! <br>

-For manual installation, copy the localtuya folder and all of its contents into your Home Assistant's custom_components folder.
-This folder is usually inside your `/config` folder.
-If you are running Hass.io, use SAMBA to copy the folder over.
-If you are running Home Assistant Supervised, the custom_components folder might be located at `/usr/share/hassio/homeassistant`.
-You may need to create the `custom_components` folder and then copy the localtuya folder and all of its contents into it.
+Manual installation:
+1. Download the source files from [releases](https://github.com/xZetsubou/localtuya/releases).
+2. Extract/open the archive file go inside the directory `custom_components` and copy localtuya folder.
+3. Paste the folder into `/config/custom_components` you can use `VSCode add-on, SMB < better or ssh` to reach /config folder

 # Usage: